South Alabama vs. Texas State NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- South Alabama has not yet combined with its opponents to put up more than 52.5 points in a game this year.
+- South Alabama has not yet combined with its opponents to score more than 52.5 points in a game this year.

 - Texas State and its opponents have combined to score more than 52.5 points in two games this season.

+- The two teams combine to average 49.3 points per game, 3.2 less than the total in this contest.

-- The combined points per game average of the two teams, 49.3, is 3.2 points fewer than Saturday's over/under.
+- These two squads surrender a combined 53.6 points per game, 1.1 more than this contest's over/under.

-- This contest's over/under is 1.1 points fewer than the 53.6 these two squads combine to give up per game in 2021.

-- The average total in Jaguars games this season is 50, 2.5 points fewer than Saturday's total of 52.5 .
+- The average total in Jaguars games this season is 50, 2.5 points fewer than Saturday's over/under of 52.5 .

-- The 52.5-point total for this game is 8.3 points below the 60.8 points per game average total in Bobcats games this season.
+- In 2021, games involving the Bobcats have averaged a total of 60.8 points, 8.3 more than the set over/under in this contest.

 South Alabama Stats and Trends

-- Thus far this season South Alabama has two wins against the spread.
+- So far this year South Alabama has two wins against the spread.

-- The Jaguars have yet to cover the spread this season when favored by 3.5 points or more.
+- The Jaguars have been favored by 3.5 points or more two times this season and have not covered the spread in any of them.

-- South Alabama's games this year have hit the over on one of four set point totals (25%).

-- The Jaguars have six giveaways this season, while the Bobcats have seven takeaways .
+- The Jaguars have turned the ball over six times this season, one fewer than the Bobcats have forced (7).

 - Find the latest spread and moneyline odds for South Alabama at SISportsbook.